China, US reach agreement on beef, poultry and natural gas

-China will finally open its borders to U.S. beef while cooked Chinese poultry is closer to hitting American supermarket shelves as part of a U.S.-China trade agreement.

-Trump administration officials hailed the deal as a significant advance toward boosting U.S. exports and close America's trade gap with the world's second-largest economy.
+Trump administration officials hailed the deal as a significant step in their efforts to boost U.S. exports and narrow America's trade gap with the world's second-largest economy.

-The United States would also allow U.S. companies to ship liquefied natural gas to China as part of the bilateral agreement reached following President Donald Trump's meeting with Chinese President Xi Jinping in April.
-It covers a range of long-standing barriers from agriculture to energy to the operation of American financial firms in China.

 Commerce Secretary Wilbur Ross hailed the agreement as "a herculean accomplishment" forged in record time.